robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ???

+Engineering takes a lifecycle perspective.
+So our goal is to have the protection capabilities built-in!
+Not bolted on later.

+Protection capabilities resulting from security engineering efforts are of two types:

-# Active Protection:
+> Active Protection:
-These mechanisms explicitly satisfy security requirements that address the behavior, interaction and utilization of and among technology/machine, environment, human, and physical system elements.

-# Passive Protections:
+These are mechanisms or system features that explicitly satisfy security requirements.
+They have functional security properties i.e. we add code to the system-of-interest that is directly relevant to security.

+> Passive Protections: Provides the environment for the .red[execution] and .red[construction] of all mechanisms (general purpose and security)
 For example, developer training in secure coding provides for the construction of security mechanisms with a higher level of assurance.
 Similarly, a fully patched and hardened java runtime environment provides a protection capability to the hosted java applications.
 A visual studio complier with the appropriate compiler flags is also a passive protection.
+These are security properties don't typically add any code to the system of interest.
+Instead, they provide the assurance that the security relevant code added to the system of interest is actually effective against attacks.

 ---
 # Protection Examples